The countries we most want to see

 Our new list offers solid inspiration for our future travels.
 If the countries weren’t scattered across all corners of the world, we may have been tempted to make one big trip of it.
 Sadly, the economics don’t make sense, but we can dream…

-Kia’s choices
+Kia’s List

 Turkmenistan